-Best Motorcycle rides in SHIKOKU
+Best Motorcycle Rides

 The road to Shikoku begins not with engines roaring but with the soft toll of temple bells.
 For centuries, pilgrims have walked the legendary 88-temple route, seeking spiritual enlightenment under the watchful eye of Kobo Daishi.
 From there, the island unfolds like a storybook: Dogo Onsen, Japan’s oldest hot spring, where weary riders trade helmets for yukata; the thundering whirlpools of Naruto, twisting like mythic sea serpents; and the vine bridges of the Iya Valley, swaying gently over emerald gorges as though daring you to cross into another era.